Guangpop/Match3op/docs/bmad/prd/match3_prd.md

 # Match-3 Game Product Requirements Document (PRD)

 ## 🎯 Project Overview
-We have built a professional Match-3 puzzle game powered by **Phaser.js 3.80** game engine.
-The game runs smoothly in WebView environments with hardware-accelerated graphics, particle effects, and 60fps animations.
+This document defines requirements for a professional Match-3 puzzle game to be built using **Phaser.js 3.80** game engine.
+The game will run smoothly in WebView environments with hardware-accelerated graphics, particle effects, and 60fps animations.

 ---